Indie 102.3 honors Martin Luther King Jr. Day with songs of protest

 After his assassination on April 4, 1968, King was posthumously awarded and applauded by the U.S. government and by institutions around the world.
 Martin Luther King, Jr., Day was established as a national U.S. holiday when President Ronald Reagan signed the bill into law on November 2, 1983, (celebrated the third Monday of the month, in relation to his January 15th birthday) and on January 20, 1986, Martin Luther King Jr. Day was celebrated as a federal holiday for the first time.

 One of the ways King's legacy can still be heard today is through music, perhaps one of the most peaceful forms of protest.
 In 2020, following the murder of George Floyd, multiple protest songs were released by Black artists all over the world.
-On Jan.
-17, 2022, Indie 102.3 honors King's work by highlighting music throughout the day, that carries on his message.
+Today, Indie 102.3 honors King's work by highlighting music throughout the day, that carries on his message.

 Stream a playlist of songs we have compiled celebrating the life and legacy of Martin Luther King, Jr. From The Temptations and Billie Holiday to Janelle Monae and Anderson .Paak, let this playlist tell a story of the Black experience through protest and overcoming and of the road ahead.